Frequently asked questions about NASA's use of radioisotope power systems

 Is it safe to perform an Earth flyby gravity-assist with a spacecraft carrying nuclear material?

 Yes.
-NASA has flawlessly directed spacecraft to perform several Earth flybys and dozens of similar gravity-assist flybys of other bodies in the solar system (in conditions where navigation is much more challenging), with extremely high accuracy.
+NASA has flawlessly directed spacecraft to perform several Earth flybys and dozens of similar flybys of other bodies in the solar system (in conditions where navigation is much more challenging), with extremely high accuracy.

 In general, Earth flyby maneuvers have been designed to meet a probability of less than one in one million that a flyby accident that causes the spacecraft to reenter Earth's atmosphere would occur.
 These precision maneuvers use proven techniques such as keeping the orbital path of a spacecraft pointed well away from Earth until a carefully planned navigation adjustment close to the date of the flyby.

-In addition, the enhanced GPHS modules are designed to contain their Pu-238 fuel in the unlikely event of an Earth re-entry during a flyby maneuver.
+In addition, the enhanced GPHS modules are designed to contain their plutonium dioxide fuel in the unlikely event of an Earth re-entry during a flyby maneuver.

 What would happen to an RPS in an Earth flyby accident?